doubleailes/doubleailes/README.md

 ### Moana Island

-In 2018, with the help of Tcherno, Vincent Debellis, Djl and Benjamin Legros.
-I was the first one to re-assembly the Moana Island scene from Disney as far as i know.
+In 2018, with the help of Tcherno, Vincent Debellis, Djl and [Benjamin Legros](https://github.com/BenMercenaries).
+We were the first one to re-assembly the Moana Island scene from Disney as far as i know.

 ![Moana Island](https://pbs.twimg.com/media/DlmFMdfX0AAwUyb?format=jpg&name=large)